netzpirat/guard-rspectacle/README.md

 ## Alternatives

 Please have a look at the rock solid [guard-rspec](https://github.com/guard/guard-rspec).
-Guard::Rspectacular uses it for continuous testing.
+Guard::RSpectacle uses it for continuous testing.

 ## Issues